-The Department of Agriculture (Department) is issuing this rule in conformance with Executive Order 12866.
+The Department is issuing this rule in conformance with Executive Order 12866.

-This interim final rule has been reviewed under Executive Order 12778, Civil Justice Reform.
+This rule has been reviewed under Executive Order 12778, Civil Justice Reform.
 Under the marketing order now in effect, Oregon-Washington filberts/hazelnuts are subject to assessments.
 Funds to administer the Oregon-Washington filbert/hazelnut order are derived from such assessments.
-It is intended that the assessment rate as issued herein will be applicable to all assessable filberts/ hazelnuts during the 1995-96 marketing year which began July 1, 1995, and ends June 30, 1996.
-This interim final rule will not preempt any State or local laws, regulations, or policies, unless they present an irreconcilable conflict with this rule.
+It is intended that the assessment rate as issued herein will be applicable to all assessable filberts/hazelnuts during the 1995-96 marketing year which began

+July 1, 1995, and ends June 30, 1996.
+This rule will not preempt any State or local laws, regulations, or policies, unless they present an irreconcilable conflict with this rule.